This page is a digital repository for departmental news that has rotated off of our current news page.

 HP Program alumna to head Packard Plant renovation

-Kari Smith (MS, 2011) is featured in this link from the Monroe News about her groundbreaking work on the rehabilitation of the famous Packard Plant in Detroit.
+Kari Smith (MS, 2011) is featured in the Monroe News about her groundbreaking work on the rehabilitation of the famous Packard Plant in Detroit.
 It is a fascinating story about the power of historic preservation and adaptive reuse.